chadkluck/npm-chadkluck-cache-data/README.md

 You can pass an object to sanitize for logging purposes.

 NOTE: This only attempts to sanitize and may miss sensitive information.
+Inspect the [regular expression used for performing search](https://regex101.com/r/IJp35p/1) for more information.

 What it attempts to do: